WHAT IS THE COUNCIL FUNCTION?

 WHO ARE THE COUNCILLORS?

-Members of the Overton community are elected to this voluntary role by the community.
+Members of the Overton Community Council are elected to this role by the community.
 They have a diversity of skills and interests bringing a unique response to the needs of the community.
 The responsibilities and duties often depend on what the Councillor wants to achieve and how much time is available.

 Apart from attending the monthly council meeting, each Councillor additionally volunteers to sit on other committees such as Planning, Playing Fields, Website, and Cemetery.
 They also attend meetings of organisations affecting the wider community and issues relevant to the community, i.e. traffic calming.